 Medical Necessity: One of the Top Denial Reasons

 Over the years, medical necessity has been listed as one of the top five denial reasons.
-The more organizations use a reactive approach to correct denials after the claim has been submitted, the longer the issue will continue.
+The more organizations use a reactive approach to correct denials after the claim has been submitted, the longer the issue will exist.

 How Can You Break the Cycle?

-- Start with an operational
+- Start with an operational efficiency review

-- Use an interdisciplinary approach to fine tuning your denials prevention process.
+- Use an interdisciplinary approach to fine-tuning your denials prevention process.

-- Scrub outgoing claims to ensure that there is accuracy up front.
+- Scrub outgoing claims to ensure that there is accuracy upfront.

 - Dedicate specific resources to follow up on claims.

 - Automate as much of the denials management process as possible.